Reporting

 Reporting Cadence and Format

 Reports are delivered by the 15th of each month, covering the prior month's performance.
-We use a consistent format across months so trends are immediately visible.
-Founders receive a short video walkthrough alongside the written report, making it easy to share insights with co-founders or investors without scheduling another meeting.
+We use a consistent format every month so trends are immediately visible - no reformatting, no rebuilding from scratch.

 Board Pack Structure

-Every board pack we deliver follows a consistent structure.
-Board members know exactly where to find each section, and founders spend zero time on formatting or layout.
-Here is what each section covers:
+Every board pack we deliver follows the same structure.
+Board members know exactly where to find each section, and founders spend no time on formatting or layout.

 Executive Summary

 One-page narrative covering key developments, risks, and decisions needed.
-Written so board members can grasp the situation in under 2 minutes.
+Written so a board member can grasp the situation in under two minutes.

 P&L with Commentary